sballin/alfred-search-notes-app/README.md

 ### Compile

-If you want to compile the binary yourself, you can go into the "search" folder and do `go build`.
+If you want to compile the binary yourself, you can go into the "search" folder and do `make`.

 ## Contributors